 Consider carefully observing how you and maybe other people look for or examine similar products in a brick and mortar setting.
 This can provide you with loads of insight into what parts of the product deserve extra attention.

 Recap: High-quality media is essential for conversions.
 Consider investing in making your own photos if the ones offered by the producer aren’t good.
 Take this as an opportunity to emphasize the important aspects of a product.
+If you are going to use video backgrounds, make sure that they are high-quality and attention-grabbing.
+Brick and mortar stores tend to have good lighting and clean looks which customers can engage with easily—take inspiration from these examples!

 6. Go beyond the checkout